A little more about us

 Dr. Sher is the Chief Executive Officer of Canadian Blood Services, the agency charged with managing Canada’s national blood, plasma and stem cell programs in all provinces and territories across Canada, excluding Quebec, as well as coordinating inter-provincial services for organ and tissue donation and transplantation across the country.

 Dr. Sher sits on a number of blood system and health-care related advisory bodies, and has provided consulting support to other countries in the transformation of their blood systems.
 Dr. Sher is a founding member of the Alliance of Blood Operators and was the first international director on the board of the AABB (formerly the American Association of Blood Banks), serving as its president in 2013-2014.
 Beyond blood system governance, he is passionate about health system design and management, and is active in a number of areas of health system performance improvement and policy development.

-Tracey Barbrick joined the Canadian Partnership Against Cancer’s Board of Directors in 2015.
+Tracey Barbrick joined the Canadian Partnership Against Cancer’s Board of Directors in 2015 and serves on the Governance and Nominating Committee.

 Ms. Barbrick assumed the role of Associate Deputy Minister of Health and Wellness for Nova Scotia in January, 2015.
 She joined the Nova Scotia Department of Health and Wellness as Director, Policy and Planning in January 2011, and became the Chief of Policy and Intergovernmental Affairs in 2013 – a position she held until her appointment as Associate Deputy Minster.
 Ms. Barbrick has worked for the Nova Scotia provincial government since 2001, where she has also worked for the departments of Health Promotion and Protection, Environment and Labour.